 Courses taken on an independent study basis (typically courses numbered 395 in Education Departments) must be approved by petition prior to registration if the student wishes to fulfill a degree requirement in this manner.
 Prior to registering for the course, students must submit a college petition with a syllabus or plan of study for evaluation.
 The instructor must sign the petition and it must be accompanied by the syllabus or plan of study that fully explains the scope of the independent study.
 After the petition is reviewed, the student will be notified as to whether the independent study is acceptable in fulfilling a specific degree requirement.
 For teacher licensure purposes, students should keep a copy of the syllabus throughout their professional lives in case a description of the course is ever needed.
 Descriptions of independent study courses are not retained by departments.

 Students may earn credit by attending community colleges or four-year institutions provided they satisfy the minimum residency requirements for graduation.
 Students should check the transferology web site to confirm the course has been articulated by the college of control and the transferability of the course(s).
-If the course has not been articulated, the student must provide a course syllabus for review to the Admissions/Records Officer in the Student Academic Affairs Office.
+If the course has not been articulated, the student must submit a syllabus for the course (if the course has a lecture and lab section, syllabi must be submitted for both), in pdf format to firstname.lastname@example.org.

 Following completion of the course(s), students should have an official transcript sent to The Office of Undergraduate Admissions following the instructions of the Registrar found here.
 After the transcript is processed, the credit will be added to the student’s record.